Corrosion (rusting) of Iron and Steel.

 made from the pure plating metal.

-The metal object which needs plating is used as the cathode.
+The metal object that needs plating is used as the cathode.

 Most metals can be plated.